offsoc/nocodb-ee-compose/README.md

     docker-compose up -d
     ```

-    This will start NocoDB along with a PostgreSQL database, MinIO, and Redis.
+    This will start NocoDB along with a PostgreSQL database, and Redis.

 5. Access NocoDB in your browser by visiting `https://your-domain.tld`.